 Alice in Dairyland is a one-year, contracted public relations and communications professional employed by the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 During the year, Alice travels to approximately 400 events throughout the state promoting Wisconsin agriculture to a diverse demographic range of audiences in both rural and urban settings.
-Alice also works extensively with the media to fulfill the mission of educating Wisconsin residents about the agriculture industry in the state they reside.
+Alice also works extensively with the media to fulfill the mission of educating consumers about the agriculture industry in the state.

-The process and program of selecting the next Alice in Dairyland is called, "the finals" and is held in a different county every May ("Host County").
-The finals consist of a three-day public interview process highlighting the
+The process and program of selecting the next Alice in Dairyland is called "the finals" and is held in a different county every May ("host county").
+The finals consist of a three-day public interview and selection process highlighting the agriculture industry of the host county.
+During the year leading up to the finals, the current

-Agriculture generates \$88 billion for Wisconsin 2811 Agriculture Drive • PO Box 8911 • Madison, WI 53708-8911 • Wisconsin.gov An equal opportunity employer agriculture industry of the host county.
-During the year leading up to the finals, the current Alice will visit the host county approximately once a month to learn about the agri-businesses and production unique to that county.
+Alice will visit the host county approximately once a month to learn about the agri-businesses and production unique to that county.
 She will also promote those industries and promote the hosting of the finals to residents and beyond via multiple media sources.
 Additionally, the county will host a two-day event in March, culminating in a press conference announcing up to six candidates for the upcoming Alice position.
-The Alice selected in 2020 will be the 73rd Alice in the program's history, 2021 with be the 74th Alice, and 2022 will host the selection of the 75th Alice in Dairyland.
+The Alice selected in 2024 will be the 77th Alice in the program's history, 2025 will be the 78th Alice, 2026 will be the 79th Alice and 2027 will be the 80th Alice in Dairyland.